samya03-Pro/TechNova_Web-Page/README.md

 1. Download / clone this repository
 2. Open `index.html` directly in any browser — no build step or server required

----
+## Internship Task
-Built for the **TechNova Internship Program** — Web Development Track.
+Built as part of the TechNova Web Development Internship.